-- 1) Students must obtain an Official Withdrawal Form from the Center for Academic Enrichment. - 2) Students must speak with a Financial Aid Counselor in Financial Aid. - Students must turn in the Official Withdrawal Form with all required signatures from the above named offices to the Registrar's Office to finalize the withdrawal.
+- Students must obtain an Official Withdrawal Form from the Center for Academic Enrichment. - Students must speak with a Financial Aid Counselor in Financial Aid. - 3) Students must speak with student billing to discuss any balance owed or payment arrangements. - Students must turn in the Official Withdrawal Form with all required signatures from the above named offices to the Registrar's Office to finalize the withdrawal.